Zuks86/fittoparent/README.md

 # fittoparent
-Javascript library that ensure text will perfectly fit to the parent div even as the div and/or page resizes
+Javascript library that ensures text will perfectly fit to the parent div even as the div and/or page resizes